Tmw/tiemenwaterreus.com/content/posts/implementing-base64-in-rust.md

 }
 ```

 The first thing we do is run a quick check if the data is indeed a multiple of four bytes, which is one of the characteristics of base64 encoded data.
 If it does not match these requirements, we'll return an error.
 When the data is valid, we split the string into its `chars` and slice it in chunks of 4 `char`'s.
-Each slice is fed through the `original` function that will fetch the original char from the alphabet which is `flat_map`-ped through the stitch function.
+Each slice is fed through the `original` function that will fetch the original char from the alphabet which is `flat_map`'ed through the stitch function.

 ### Getting the original